Sbeytour/Sbeytour/README.md

 ## 🛠 What I Build

-I craft solutions that matter—from robust backend systems that power seamless experiences to intuitive interfaces that users love.
+I enjoy working on projects that help me improve my logic, structure my thinking, and explore new tools.
+From backend logic to clean and simple user interfaces, I try to focus on learning and building things with purpose.

 Each project is a playground for:

 - 🧩 **Problem-Solving** – Breaking down complexity into elegant solutions
 - 🏗️ **Architecture** – Building scalable, maintainable systems